aurora-multiphysics/proteus/README.md

 Docker
 -----

-Proteus can be run in a container to make installation easier Run this command in the /docker directory to build the image
+Proteus can be run in a container to make installation easier.

+Run this command in the /docker directory to build the image.
 ```
 docker build --rm -t proteus:latest .
 ```